uhm-lost-and-found/uhm-lost-and-found.github.io/index.md

  uhm-lost-and-found localhost test with default db
- √ Test that HOME page shows up without being logged in √ Test that LOST ITEMS page shows up without being logged in √ Test that SIGN IN and SIGN OUT work with a departmental account √ Test that HOME page appears after signing in with a departmental account √ Test that LOST ITEMS page appears after signing in with a departmental account √ Test that ADD ITEM page appears after signing in with a departmental account √ Test that EDIT ITEM page appears after signing in with a departmental account √ Test that SIGN IN and SIGN OUT work with an admin account √ Test that HOME page appears after signing in with an admin account √ Test that LOST ITEMS page appears after signing in with an admin account √ Test that ADD ITEM page appears after signing in with an admin account √ Test that EDIT ITEM page appears after signing in with an admin account √ Test that DEPARTMENTS page appears after signing in with an admin account √ Test that ADD DEPARTMENT page appears after signing in with an admin account
+ √ Test that HOME page shows up without being logged in √ Test that LOST ITEMS page shows up and items can be viewed without being logged in √ Test that SIGN IN and SIGN OUT work with a departmental account √ Test that HOME page appears after signing in with a departmental account √ Test that LOST ITEMS page appears after signing in with a departmental account and items can be viewed √ Test that ADD ITEM page appears after signing in with a departmental account and items can be added √ Test that EDIT ITEM page appears after signing in with a departmental account and items can be viewed and edited √ Test that SIGN IN and SIGN OUT work with an admin account √ Test that HOME page appears after signing in with an admin account √ Test that LOST ITEMS page appears after signing in with an admin account and items can be viewed √ Test that EDIT ITEM page appears after signing in with an admin account and items can be viewed and edited √ Test that DEPARTMENTS page appears after signing in with an admin account and accounts are displayed √ Test that ADD DEPARTMENT page appears after signing in with an admin account and departments can be added

- 14 passed (39s)
+ 13 passed (1m 20s)
  $
 ```